tsduck/tsduck/src/doc/building.md

 On Linux systems, there are two different packages.
 The package `tsduck` contains the tools and plugins.
 This is the only required package if you just need to use TSDuck.
-The package named `tsduck-devel` (or `tsduck-dev` on Ubuntu) contains the development environment.
+The package named `tsduck-devel` (or `tsduck-dev` on Ubuntu and Debian) contains the development environment.
 It is useful only for third-party applications which use the TSDuck library.

 On Windows systems, there is only one binary installer which contains the tools, plugins, documentation and development environment.
 The user can select which